open-contracting/ocdskit/docs/library.rst

 Input
 ~~~~~

 The command-line interface uses `ijson <https://pypi.org/project/ijson/>`__ to iteratively parse the JSON inputs with a read buffer of 64 kB.

-To do the same in your code:
+To start, this uses the same amount of memory as ``json.load(f)``:

 .. code-block:: python